dodona-edu/judge-sql/README.md

 ## Generate database with Python script

 SQLite databases can be made with a Python script.
 Place the script (e.g. `generator.py`) in the `preparation` folder.
-This a example creates an empty database in the `evaluation` folder.
+This example creates an empty database in the `evaluation` folder.

 ```python
 # import the sqlite3 module from the Python Standard Library